vitorbborges/hpdga-fall24/README.md

 1. Accelerate the search procedure for varying values of K (K=100, K=1000)
 2. [Optional - Only after 1 is completed] Accelerate the index construction step

-You are responsible of completing the two steps and properly organize the time at your disposal!
+You are responsible for completing the two steps and properly organizing the time at your disposal!

 Create a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) once step-1 is completed.